Chart Color Schemes

 Cultural Diversity

-St Kilda West was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics
+The level of cultural diversity witnessed in St Kilda West was found to be above average when compared nationally for a number of language and cultural background related metrics

 St Kilda West had a higher cultural diversity than most local areas, with 17.6% of residents speaking a language other than English at home and 31.3% born overseas.
 Christianity was the predominant religion in St Kilda West, accounting for 30.7% of people.
-However, Judaism was significantly overrepresented, comprising 2.0% of the population compared to 3.7% across Greater Melbourne.
+However, Judaism stood out as overrepresented, comprising 2.0% of the population compared to Melbourne's average of 3.7%.

 Frequently Asked Questions - Diversity